Wait-Less Offline Tuning and Re-solving for Online Decision Making: Parallel Multi-Phase OLP Algorithm

-where $(\cdot)^{B+}$ indicates that we only consider the binding terms and project them onto the positive orthant. \end{thm}
+where $(\cdot)^{B+}$ indicates the projection of binding terms onto the positive orthant. \end{thm}

-We express the total regret as the sum of two key components: dual convergence and resource consumption.
-This bound demonstrates that the algorithm encourages (1) smooth and balanced resource utilization, especially for the binding terms, and (2) full resource consumption by the end of the time horizon.
-Building on Theorem~\ref{thm:regret}, we next introduce a ``spectrum theorem'' for the algorithm's total regret.
+Based on the definition of $\Delta_T$ \eqref{def:bi-obj}, we derive the performance metric as the sum of three key components: dual convergence, remaining resources, and binding constraint violation.
+This bound demonstrates that our algorithm encourages 1) smooth and balanced resource utilization, and 2) full resource consumption by the end of the time horizon.
+Building on Theorem~\ref{thm:regret}, we provide a ``spectrum theorem'' for the algorithm's performance.